Home » Recipe Index » Air Fryer Recipes

 Please enable JavaScript in your browser to complete this form.

-STEP THREE: Add the fresh broccoli florets to the mixture and stir to coat.
+STEP THREE: Add the florets to the butter mixture and stir to coat on all sides of the broccoli.

 STEP FOUR: Sprinkle the grated parmesan on top of the florets and toss once more until thoroughly dusted with the cheese.